TomCarlson-NTAC/NIEM-Metamodel/Metamodel Primer Outline.md

 Modeling concepts are embedded in a specific technology, XML Schema.
 We overload XML Schema concepts to include real-world concepts.
-This works for simpler things, but complicated real-world concepts require thought to see them while they're embedded in SML Schema
+This works for simpler things, but complicated real-world concepts require thought to see them while they're embedded in XML Schema

 ## Hazards of Embedding